clprice/iste-432-databoys/README.md

 From here you need to create the vbay database in pg, this should be relatively easy to find information on.
 IMPORTANT: You need a user with a password to this database, or else the sequelize config will not allow you to access it.
 Create the user and password, then modify 'iste-432-databoys/vbay/server/config/config.json' to match your new username, password, database, and port 5432 (default).
 Once that has finished, all you need to do is navigate to the root vbay directory in 'iste-432-databoys/vbay' using a node.js command prompt, and run the command 'sequelize db:migrate' This will create the tables in the new database.
 After this is done, you are ready to go with your local install of the app!
+To run the application, open a node cmd and go to 'iste-432-databoys/vbay' and type 'npm run start:dev'.
+This will start the application.